BrightspaceUI/core/components/inputs/docs/input-radio.md

 <!-- docs: start donts -->
 * Don’t use two radio inputs if a single checkbox works better
 * Don’t use for triggering an immediate action.
-Notable exceptions are forms that autosave with clear indication and as a trigger for progressive disclosure on traditional forms, so long as users are made aware that new options have been made available
+Notable exceptions are forms that autosave with clear indication and as a trigger for progressive disclosure on traditional forms, so long as users are made aware that new options have been made available.
 <!-- docs: end donts -->
 <!-- docs: end best practices -->